Wallfacer: Plot

 Saul (Jovan Adepo) has a one-night stand with a woman named Nora, and the two argue over the San-Ti's threat.
 As he accompanies her to take an Uber, a chain of events causes a car to deviate and kill Nora, horrifying Saul.
 Clarence (Benedict Wong) interrogates Saul, suggesting that the San-Ti may have been targeting Saul instead.

 Clarence takes Saul to New York City, where they are guided to the United Nations by an agent, Sebastian Kent (Josh Brener).
 Secretary-General Lilian Joseph (CCH Pounder) introduces Saul and two other scientists to take part in the Wallfacer Project, where each one is tasked to develop a plan to defeat the San-Ti contained entirely within each of their own minds, as the San-Ti are unable to read minds.
 Saul refuses to participate, but is shot by a sniper as he leaves the United Nations, although he survives by a bulletproof vest that Clarence provided him.
 He is taken by Clarence to a hospital, where the shooter apologizes for not shooting him in the head.

 When Saul is released from the hospital, he accompanies Jin and Wade (Liam Cunningham) to Ground Control and see the launch of the Staircase Project from Cape Canaveral Space Force Station.
 Initially, the launch is considered a success, and Will's cryogenically frozen brain is launched into space, in hope that the San-Ti will intercept and reconstruct his body with it.
-However, a sail malfunctions and causes the probe to deviate from its orbit, resulting in the project’s apparent failure.
+However, a sail tether malfunctions and causes the probe to deviate from its prescribed path, resulting in the project’s apparent failure.
 Tatiana (Marlo Kelly) returns to her RV home, where she finds that she has received a new VR headset.
-Auggie (Eiza González) is seen living in San Luis Potosí, Mexico, where she helps the locals with her nanofibers, and ignores Saul's phone calls.
+Auggie (Eiza González) is seen in San Luis Potosí, Mexico, where she helps the locals with her nanofibers, and ignores a phone call from Saul.

 On a private flight, Wade is visited by the San-Ti liaison, who taunts him before the San-Ti begin to make him hallucinate the horrifying visions that had led to the suicides of the scientists in the beginning.
 Clarence takes a despondent Saul and Jin to a swamp.
 There, he introduces them to a swarm of cicadas, insects that have survived despite humanity's decades-long attempts to eradicate them, implying humanity has the same resilience.
 They leave the swamp, preparing to make another stand against the San-Ti.